-Last updated on August 4th, 2024
+Last updated on July 6th, 2026

 Pig hunting has always been a massive part of hunting in Queensland for me, so I always keep an eye out for the latest and greatest 12 gauge.
 A few months ago a mate picked up the new Axor Bushpig and I had a few shots with it on a hunting trip to get a feel for how it handled.
 The biggest thing I immediately noticed is the handy push button cycling system.

 There are a few variants in the Bushpig lineup with a 28” barrel, 20”, the tacticool 20” XT and a walnut version.
 The XT has a neat heat shield along the barrel, so after putting in my PTA, I ordered the silver Cerakote XT model.
 The shotgun comes with some standout features, namely its break action ability and the ambidextrous push button on top.
+If you are setting one up for practical pig hunting, it is also worth looking at the ZeroTech Thrive HD Red Dot review and our guide to the best hunting scopes.

 Construction